cmunter/Jenny/README.md

 <br/>
 ## What is used?<br/>
 WiFi
-- SSID
-- Signal
+- Name of WiFi (SSID) and signal strength

 GPS
 - Localization

 Bluetooth
-- Connected device
+- Name of connected Bluetooth device and the profile
-- Profile

 Date and Time
 - Time of day